swissgrc/chocolatey-packages/README.md

 You can also push manual packages with command `[PUSH pkg1 ... pkgN]`.
 This works for any package anywhere in the file hierarchy and will not invoke AU updater at all.

-If there are no changes in the repository use `--allow-empty` git parameter:
+If there are no changes in the repository use `--allow-empty` Git parameter:

 ```powershell
 git commit -m '[AU copyq less:2.0]' --allow-empty
 git push
 ```

-## Start using AU with your own packages

-To use this system with your own packages do the following steps:

-* Fork this project.
-If needed, rename it to `au-packages`.
-* Delete all existing packages.
-* Edit the `README.md` header with your repository info.
-* Set your environment variables.
-See [AU wiki](https://github.com/majkinetor/au/wiki#environment-variables) for details.

-Add your own packages now, with this in mind:

-* You can keep both manual and automatic packages together.
-To get only AU packages any time use `Get-AUPackages` function (alias `lsau` or `gau`)
-* Keep all package additional files in the package directory (icons, screenshots etc.).
-This keeps everything related to one package in its own directory so it is easy to move it around or remove it.